-Equity and Inclusion: Students will demonstrate an understanding of inclusion, ethical standards, and the impact of culture on society.
-Students will be able to:
+Learning Goal #5: Equity and Inclusion - Graduates will demonstrate an understanding of inclusion, ethical standards, and the impact of culture on society.

-- work collaboratively with others in a courteous manner. - explain the relationship between the individual and society in the 21st century culture.

-Core Career Courses Offerings

-By Category
+- Graduates will be able to discuss the basic characteristics of the humanities (including literature, art, music, theater, and cinema) in industry. - Graduates will be able to explain the nature and impact of social inequality, diversity, and inclusion. - Graduates will be able to examine how biological, cultural, and environmental interactions influence human behavior and cognition.

+GENERAL EDUCATION CURRICULUM Course Descriptions

-ART 101 Blueprint Reading for Welders 2
+ART 101 Blueprint Reading for Welders

-ART 103 Introduction to Print Reading and Shop Drawings 1

-ART 105 Blueprint / Schematic Reading 3

-ART 110 Contract Drawings 3

-ART 115 Web Programming, Client Side Scripting 2

-ART 116 Web Programming, Client Side Scripting Lab 1

-ART 125 3D Printing 2

-ART 126 3D Printing Lab 1

-ART 127 Computer- Aided Design 3

-ART 129 Introduction to Woodcraft and Design 2

-ART 130 Introduction to Woodcraft and Design Lab 1

-HMN 101 Introduction to Humanities 3

-Communications

-COM 211 Communication Theory 3

-COM 212 Public Speaking 3

-CSM 105 Customer Service and our World 3 3

-ENG 101 English Composition 3

-ENG 105 Industry Communications 3

-Humanities

-CSM 105 Customer Service and Our World 3

-ENT 101 Entrepreneurship 3

-HMN 101 Introduction to Humanities 3

-SSS 101 Student Success Seminar 1

-Internship

-INT 299 Internship 4

-Mathematics

-MAT 100 Math for Welders 3

-MAT 101 College Algebra I and Trigonometry 3

-MAT 103 Technical Math 3

-MAT 105 Math for Transportation Division 3 3

-MAT 110 Trigonometry 3

-MAT 111 Aviation Math 3

-MAT 121 Statistics 3

-MAT 123 Math for Carpenters 1

-MAT 201 College Algebra II and Trigonometry 3

-MAT 202 Pre-Calculus 3

-MAT 205 Math and Medicine 2

-Science

-BIO 105 Physiology and Anatomy 3

-BIO 107 Human Anatomy and Physiology I 3

-BIO 108 Human Anatomy and Physiology I Lab 1

-BIO 109 Human Anatomy and Physiology II 3

-BIO 110 Human Anatomy and Physiology II Lab 1

-CHM 101 Chemistry 3

-CHM 102 Chemistry Lab 1

-PHY 101 Introduction to Physics 3

-PHY 120 Physical Science 3

-SCI 150 How It Works 3

-SCI 160 Sustainable Design 3

-SCI 201 Statics of Strengths and Materials 3

-Social Science

-BUS 101 Introduction to Business 3

-BUS 105 ECommerce 3

-CSM 105 Customer Service and Our World 3

-ECO 101 Introduction to Economics 3

-ENT 101 Entrepreneurship 3

-PSY 101 General Psychology 3

-PSY 105 Industrial and Organizational Psychology 3

-SOC 101 Introduction to Sociology 3

-m 1 1

-CDT 101 Technology

-CPT 101 Microcomputer I 3

-CPT 210 Microcomputer II 3

-One course from each category is required to fulfill the Core Career requirements.
-See specific program outline for any required courses in each category.

-CORE CAREER COURSES Course Descriptions

-Art

-Course No.

-Course Title

-ART 101 Blueprint Reading for Welders This course provides detailed information to help the students gain the skills that are required to read prints that are most common in the welding industry.
+This course provides detailed information to help the students gain the skills that are required to read prints that are most common in the welding industry.
 Basic lines and view, dimensions, bill of materials and structural shapes are emphasized in this course.
 Accuracy of measurements and attention to detail will be stressed in the course.
+(ART)

-ART 103 Introduction to Print Reading and Shop Drawings This course is designed to introduce the students to the basics of print reading and interpretation.
+ART 103 Introduction to Print Reading and Shop Drawings

+This course is designed to introduce the students to the basics of print reading and interpretation.
 The areas of focus include the lines types, symbols, views, title blocks, that are encountered when dealing with cabinetmaking and industrial prints.
 Sketching, materials, and finishes are also discussed.
 The course is intended to give the students an understanding of industrial prints and how their information is conveyed in both diagrammatic and sentential forms.
+(ART)

-ART 105 Blueprint / Schematic Reading This course conveys to the students an understanding of the procedures for reading and interpreting industrial prints.
+ART 105 Blueprint / Schematic Reading

+This course conveys to the students an understanding of the procedures for reading and interpreting industrial prints.
 The course includes related peripheral information that will enhance the students' understanding of the diversity that is characteristic of industrial prints.
 Many types of industrial prints and their applications will be covered during this course.
+(ART)

-ART 110 Contract Drawings This course will introduce students to reading and understanding Contract Drawings for residential and commercial construction.
+ART 110 Contract Drawings

+This course will introduce students to reading and understanding Contract Drawings for residential and commercial construction.
 This course will cover the composition of different industry drawings such as Residential House Plans, Commercial Architectural Plans, Civil Plans, Structural Plans, Plumbing Plans, HVAC Plans and Electrical drawings.
 Students will be instructed on what type of information these drawings contain and what purpose these drawings serve.
+(ART)
-ART 115 Web Programming, Client Side Scripting The focus of this course includes but is not limited to the knowledge and techniques necessary to author industry standard web pages using HTML, XML, CSS, and Java script.
-Students will analyze problems and develop solutions for a typical company web page, as well as the web pages installation and support on both Windows Internet Information Server and Linux Apache Web Server platforms.
-Students will also be exposed to basic techniques used to resolve database issues.
-ART 116 Web Programming, Client Side Scripting Lab The focus of this lab includes but is not limited to the knowledge and techniques necessary to author industry standard web pages using HTML, XML, CSS, and Java script.
-Students will analyze problems and develop solutions for a typical company web page, as well as the web pages installation and support on both Windows Internet

-Information Server and Linux Apache Web Server platforms.
-Students will also be exposed to basic techniques used to resolve database issues.
+ART 115 Web Programming, Client Side Scripting

+The focus of this course includes but is not limited to the knowledge and techniques necessary to author industry standard web pages using HTML, XML, CSS, and Java script.
+Students will discover problems and develop solutions for a typical company web page, as well as the web page's installation, and will learn how to properly support both Windows Internet Information Server and Linux Apache Web Server platforms.
+Students will also learn about basic principles and methods used to work with databases.
+(ART, TECH | CAR, TC)

+ART 116 Web Programming, Client Side Scripting Lab

+The focus of this lab includes but is not limited to the knowledge and techniques necessary to author industry standard web pages using HTML, XML, CSS, and Java script.
+Students will utilize web-programming languages to design and develop projects that can be debugged/executed in Internet browsers and via private server setups.
+Students will also utilize debugging tools to solve problems and implement solutions for a typical company web page, as well as the web pages installation and support on both Windows Internet Information Server and Linux Apache Web Server platforms.
+Students will also utilize basic techniques used to debug database issues.
+(ART, TECH | CAR, TC)